2006 Toronto Blue Jays

 History, Comments, Contributions

-The 2006 Blue Jays won more games at 87 then any Jays team since 1998 while finishing second in the AL East for the first time since winning the World Series in 1993.
+The 2006 Toronto Blue Jays won more games with 87 then any Jays team since 1998 while finishing second in the AL East for the first time since winning the World Series in 1993.
 Despite these improvements they still were 8 games behind the Detroit Tigers in the race for the Wild Card.

 Awards and Honors